discos/doc/user/srt/source/Startup.rst

 What to use viewer01 for
 ========================

-This machine is accessed to manage the ACS Command Center.
-Under ordinary conditions it is of no use to the observers, who should access it only in case they need to reboot discos/ACS.
+This machine is accessed to manage the ACS Command Center and the Active Surface GUI.
+Under ordinary conditions it is used to monitor the AS status, plus it is to be accessed to reboot discos/ACS when needed.
 You can login with::

     username: discos       pwd:  **********